 Many barristers' clerks, however, have higher qualifications such as A-levels or a degree, or have experience gained in other industries.
 Sets specify their own entry requirements and some may prefer candidates with higher qualifications or qualifications in a law-based subject.

-You might also be able to enter the profession by taking a higher apprenticeship in law and/or business administration.
+You might also be able to enter the profession by doing an apprenticeship in law and/or business administration.

 Having relevant work experience, skills and personal qualities is particularly important.